-Any FFA member competing in a leadership development event at the substate level must be currently in Junior High/Middle School (Grades 6-8) or High School (grades 9-12), enrolled in an agricultural education program and a current, bona fide dues paying member in good standing with the local FFA chapter, state FFA association and the National FFA Organization at the time of his/her participation.
+Any FFA member competing in a leadership development event at the district level must be currently in Junior High/Middle School (Grades 6-8) or High School (grades 9-12), enrolled in an agricultural education program and a current, bona fide dues paying member in good standing with the local FFA chapter, state FFA association and the National FFA Organization at the time of his/her participation.
 Each event has unique age and membership eligibility requirements - FFA advisors are responsible for assuring their students meet requirements for participation as outlined on individual event rules and regulations.
-Students competing at substate leadership development events must qualify at their district level event.

 Eligibility for Graduation Seniors: Members competing at State and National Level events may be a current graduate of their high school in order to finish the level to which they have advanced.
 Students may compete in LDEs/CDEs on the National, Big E or State Fair level the first summer/fall after they have graduated high school.
 The participant, while in school, must be enrolled in at least one agricultural education course during the school year and/or follow a planned course of study; either course must include a supervised agricultural experience program, the objective of which is preparation for an agricultural career.
-The National FFA Constitution provides flexibility to meet the needs of students enrolled in at least one agricultural education course during the school purpose, a student must be enrolled in at least one agricultural education course during the year they participate in an event.
+The National FFA Constitution provides flexibility to meet the needs of students enrolled in non-traditional programs.
+For this purpose, a student must be enrolled in at least one agricultural education course during the year they participate in an event.

 FFA members may advance to a national level event in only one CDE/LDE per year.
 If a member wins more than one event at state level, they must select the CDE/LDE in which they will advance.
 Once a member has won a state level event and advanced to the next level of competition (if available), they cannot compete in that event again at any level.
 Big E or Harrisburg participation does not disqualify a student from future participation.
 When applicable, members must compete in their own district or sectional event.
 If a member cannot attend a scheduled district or sectional event, the competitor may not participate in another district or section event.
 District and sectional hosts are encouraged to accommodate members who may have a conflict with the event date, but the district host is not required to hold a separate event for those individuals.
-District and Sub-State events should be scheduled in the event of inclement weather and snow dates should be proposed at the setting of the initial competition dates.
+District and Sub-State events should be scheduled no later than July 1st of the previous year.
+The event may be rescheduled in the event of inclement weather and snow dates should be proposed at the setting of the initial competition dates.